 Run queries via the mongo shell (Disable Query Assist)

-You can execute queries and scripts entirely, at cursor, or just a selection.
+You can run queries and scripts entirely, at cursor, or just a selection.

 To run an entire script: